Lobbying begins anew for FBI headquarters as GSA considers its options

 “We believe that there’s a better use for the current FBI building on Pennsylvania Avenue.
 We also believe that the FBI wants to remain in Washington,” Bowser said.

-Redeveloping the J. Edgar Hoover building would return a piece of valuable real estate to the District, while offering an opportunity to create a retail, commercial, residential or mixed-used project that would draw people downtown as the city tries to recover from the coronavirus pandemic-triggered economic slowdown.
+Redeveloping the J. Edgar Hoover building would return a piece of valuable real estate to the District, while offering an opportunity to create a retail, commercial, residential or mixed-used project that would draw people downtown as the city tries to recover from the pandemic-triggered economic slowdown.

-At the same time, the District doesn’t want to lose the thousands of law enforcement personnel who currently work out of the Hoover Building to either the Maryland or Northern Virginia suburbs.
+At the same time, the District doesn’t want to lose the thousands of law enforcement personnel who work out of the Hoover Building to either the Maryland or Northern Virginia suburbs.

 Maryland’s congressional delegation, on the other hand, sees the headquarters project as an opportunity to revitalize a section of Prince George’s County, at a time when job creation and investment in the suburbs that border Washington have lagged.